umbraco/UmbracoDocs/sustainability-best-practices/frontend/image-optimisation.md

 ## Optimize before upload

-It's important that we optimize these **before uploading** to our website.
-This results in a smaller footprint for a user to download, but also will use less computing to upload.
-Using tools such as [Squoosh](https://squoosh.app/) or resizing to an appropriate maximum expected size that the image will be displayed on the website will help reduce the overall emissions during the website lifetime.
+It's important that we optimize these **before uploading** them to our website.
+This results in a smaller footprint for a user to download, but will also use less computing to upload.
+Tools such as [Squoosh](https://squoosh.app/) or resizing to an appropriate maximum expected size can be used for optimizing.
+Then the images displayed on the website will help reduce the overall emissions during the website's lifetime.

 ## Use the best file format